shipyardapp/Shipyard-Documentation/docs/documentation-usage.md

 id: documentation-usage
 title: How to Use the Documentation
 hide_title: true
-description: Quick guide to help you understand how the Shipyard documentation is laid out.
+description: Quick guide to help you understand how the Platform documentation is laid out.
 sidebar_position: 2
 keywords:
   - documentation